 Wednesday, 05 September 2012 04:49

-The 2013 Trade Expo Indonesia will be held in Jakarta, Indonesia, on 16th - 20th of October 2013 We invite participants to come and visit to the biggest trade exhibition in Indonesia.
+The 2013 Trade Expo Indonesia will be held in Jakarta, Indonesia, on 16th - 20th of October 2013.
+We invite Australian businesses to join our Trade Mission to the biggest trade exhibition in Indonesia.
+We provide some benefits for registered Trade Mission members, they are :

 Further information regarding the exhibition, please visit its website : http://www.tradexpoindonesia.com/.
 To download copy of the 2013 Trade Expo Indonesia brochure, please click here.